 Agriculture MCP Server (AiAgentKarl)

-A new open-source general-purpose agriculture MCP server (March 2026) that bundles 8 tools across 4 categories using entirely free APIs — no authentication keys required:
+An open-source general-purpose agriculture MCP server (March 2026, last commit April 3) that bundles 8 tools across 4 categories using entirely free APIs — no authentication keys required:

 The breadth is appealing — a single server that covers soil, weather, climate history, and global agriculture statistics.
 The trade-off is depth: each tool wraps a public API without much agricultural domain logic on top.
 Still, for quick agricultural data access with zero setup cost, this fills a gap between the specialized servers above and generic weather/data tools.